-- " Mutual fund companies' favorability rating among shareholders remained about the same in 2019, with favorability at 66 percent.
-Fifteen percent of mutual fund-owning households reported having "very favorable" impressions in 2019, the same share as in 2018. - " Mutual fund-owning households used the internet extensively.
-Ninety-four percent of households owning mutual funds had internet access in 2019.
-The gaps in internet access between younger and older households and between higher- and lower-income households have narrowed, and in 2019, the vast majority of mutual fund-owning households had internet access across each age or income grouping.
+- " Shareholders' willingness to take investment risk in 2020 increased over the level seen in 2019.
+Forty percent of mutual fund-owning households were willing to take substantial or above-average risk for financial gain in 2020, higher than 35 percent in 2019.
+As in previous years, households that do not own mutual funds are less willing to take investment risk than mutual fund shareholders. - " Mutual fund companies' favorability rating among shareholders remained the same in 2020, with favorability at 66 percent.
+Sixteen percent of mutual fund-owning households reported having "very favorable" impressions in 2020. - " Mutual fund-owning households used the internet extensively.
+Ninety-six percent of households owning mutual funds had internet access in 2020.
+The gaps in internet access between younger and older households and between higher- and lower-income households have narrowed, and in 2020, the vast majority of mutual fund-owning households had internet access across each age and income grouping.

-US Household Ownership of Mutual Funds In 2019, Nearly 59 Million US Households Owned Mutual Funds
+US Household Ownership of Mutual Funds In 2020, Nearly 59 million US Households Owned Mutual Funds

-Assets in US-registered investment companies-mutual funds, exchange-traded funds (ETFs), closed-end funds, and unit investment trusts (UITs)-totaled \$24.2 trillion as of mid-2019.
-Households held about 83 percent, or \$20.0 trillion, of all these fund assets; registered fund assets represented more than one-fifth of households' financial assets.1 In 2019, 46.4 percent of US households owned some type of registered fund, representing an estimated 59.7 million households and 103.9 million investors.
+Assets in US-registered investment companies-mutual funds, exchange-traded funds (ETFs), closed-end funds, and unit investment trusts (UITs)-totaled \$26.1 trillion as of mid-2020.
+Households held about 81 percent, or \$21.1 trillion, of all these fund assets; registered fund assets represented more than one-fifth of households' financial assets.1 In 2020, 47.4 percent of US households owned some type of registered fund, representing an estimated 60.9 million households and 106.3 million investors.

-Though 9.6 million households owned ETFs and 3.0 million households owned closed-end funds in 2019, mutual funds were the most common type of fund owned by households.
-An estimated 58.5 million US households, or 45.5 percent, owned mutual funds in 2019 (Figure 1),2 and nine in 10 households that owned ETFs or closed-end funds also owned mutual funds.
-The estimated number of individual investors owning mutual funds was 101.8 million in 2019 (Figure 2).3
+Though 11.7 million households owned ETFs and 3.9 million households owned closed-end funds in 2020, mutual funds were the most common type of fund owned by households.
+An estimated 58.7 million US households, or 45.7 percent, owned mutual funds in 2020 (Figure 1),2 and nearly nine in 10 households that owned ETFs or closed-end funds also owned mutual funds.
+The estimated number of individual investors owning mutual funds was 102.5 million in 2020 (Figure 2).3

-Nearly 46 Percent of US Households Owned Mutual Funds in 2019
+Nearly 46 Percent of US Households Owned Mutual Funds in 2020